csmc-vaneykjlab/birch/README.md

 If your biological group has the most variation to begin with, a note saying batch-correction is not required for your data will be generated.
 If you still want to batch-correct, select the variable to correct on in the left panel.

-Lastly, in addition to the column to correct on, you can choose "experimental group:batch" combination to study correlation in replicates.
-At this stage you also get 3 options for filtering (scroll bar set to defaults) which include:
+Lastly, in addition to the column to correct on, you can choose/input:
+1. Prefix for output files - The final results tab has a section to download results from.
+Using this option, you can provide a prefix for your downloadable files based on your project specifications.
+2. iRT protein name (optional) - This is an optional field where you can provide the name of your iRT protein.
+This is make additional plots regarding the iRT protein in the results tab.
+3. "Experimental group:batch" combination (optional) - to study correlation in replicates.
+And 3 filtering options (scroll bar set to defaults) that include:
-1. Sample threshold - To identify samples with a lot of missingness.
+4. Sample threshold - To identify samples with a lot of missingness.
 Samples that have missingness above the given threshold will be dropped.
-2. Experimental group threshold - This filter is applied to make sure each experimental/biological group has a certain percentage of intensities that are present.
+5. Experimental group threshold - This filter is applied to make sure each experimental/biological group has a certain percentage of intensities that are present.
 We usually keep a cut-off of 50% for this filter and if any feature/fragment/protein has all experimental groups with over 50% missingness, it will be dropped.
-3. Batch threshold - This is applied to make sure each batch (within variable/column to correct on) has a certain percentage of intensities that are present (non-missing).
+6. Batch threshold - This is applied to make sure each batch (within variable/column to correct on) has a certain percentage of intensities that are present (non-missing).
 Features/fragments/proteins having missingness more than the specified threshold will be dropped.

-As a note: If all thresholds are set to 1.0 (i.e., you don't want to filter anything), we will carry out minimal filtering by default (at least 2 non-missing intensities per batch).
+As a note: If all filtering thresholds are set to 1.0 (i.e., you don't want to filter anything), we will carry out minimal filtering by default (at least 2 non-missing intensities per batch).

 On hitting continue, a few plots will be displayed in the main tab that show how the filtering criteria chosen by you will affect the data and what will be filtered out.
-Simultaneously, the results tab becomes active.
+Simultaneously, the Results tab becomes active and you can click on "Go to Results" button to navigate to the final Results tab.

 ### Results tab
 The results tab is the final tab that is static and is loaded with all the final results, including plots created using filtered data, results comparing nomalized and unnormalized files, and other batch-correction related results.
 The sub-sections within the results tab are as shown in the below image.